ronkow-sfa/fao-sfa-forum/README.md

 `product_labels.txt` and `hazard_labels.txt` are the lists of labels used to label the records.

-`prompt.txt` is the Gen AI prompt explained in the presentation slides.
+`prompt.txt` is the Generative AI prompt explained in the presentation slides.

-### Note
-- In the `labelled` worksheet, multiple country, product and hazard labels in each record are semicolon separated.